Launch

 No. It is a calm scenic tandem route: weather-dependent, led by a licensed local pilot, and suitable for many first-time passengers when basic mobility and conditions are right.

 From the Lovcen slope, water sits between steep mountain walls, the Old Town below, and the fortress line cut into the stone above Kotor.
 The first minutes feel broad and quiet; lower down, old stone, red roofs and the shore become easier to read.
+This is why the Bay is not just a backdrop here.
+It gives the flight its shape.

 Kotor is a good base for paragliding when the Bay itself is part of the reason you want to fly.

 The flight works for many first-time participants because a licensed tandem pilot leads the route and the passenger’s task is simple: follow clear commands for takeoff and landing, then sit comfortably in the harness.
-It is also a strong fit for people who care more about a vivid Kotor memory than about comparing every scenic option in Montenegro.
+It is also a strong fit for people who care more about one vivid Kotor memory than about comparing every scenic option in Montenegro.

 Basis: local GPS/elevation reference, elevation cross-check and route photo evidence.